gvwilson/sensibleadventures/nardica/outline.md

 Nardica
 =======

+- make the captain of the *Taroona* the minor villain
+  - chases them to get back "his" equipment
+  - his ship is sunk, not the Zillions
+- quote bits of poetry from the book to foreshadow the addition

 - figure out how Governor Stern and Rothera's core are connected

 - what's Mr. Mishra's role after the bombing?